Sedai Logo

 How Sedai Builds Autonomy with Context

-The reality is cost optimization was never the goal when we built Sedai, it was a byproduct.
+Cost optimization was never the goal when we built Sedai, it was a byproduct.
 Sedai’s core has always been to understand application behavior in context over time and learn from the outcomes of every action taken.

 That’s why we consistently drive significantly better results than traditional automated optimization platforms.

-The industry may be catching up to the language of context graphs now, but for us, context has always been foundational.
+The industry may be catching up to the language of context graphs now.
+But for us, context has always been foundational.
 That’s how we’ve built Sedai from day one, and that’s how our autonomy will continue to evolve in the future.

 LLMs are incredible at reasoning in the moment — but without context, they’re still making decisions in the dark.